 The validity of these documents has deliberately been kept sufficiently low.
 For instance, documents obtained in the context of other tenders can also be used for the Open Call procedure.
 Per document, it is necessary to mention the given date of issue.
 If the period of validity of these documents has elapsed, a reminder email will be sent.

-Changes to the submission of the tender
+Submission of the tender

 Digital submission of the tender material